-Since 2010, Taylor has welcomed prestigious individuals, experts in their field, according to the criteria of the original gift agreement from the donor.
+Since 2010, Taylor has welcomed prestigious individuals who are experts in their field as NewDay distinguished speakers, in accordance with the criteria of the original donor gift agreement.
 They are recognized as “social entrepreneurs” through Ashoka, Skoll, other relevant organizations.
 The visit generally involves a Monday or Wednesday evening formal public speaker event, a formal reception, guest lectures at SISE introductory classes, intimate meals with smaller groups, and other activities.
 The individual receives an honorarium, travel and accommodation.
 Following the funder’s vision, NewDay speakers may not be invited back again.
+Read more here

 Since 2015, Taylor Senior Fellows – who serve as experts-in-residence – are nationally or globally recognized scholar-practitioners in social innovation, social impact design, or other appropriate fields.
 Funds cover an honorarium, travel, meals, and accommodation.
-The Taylor Senior Fellows are expected to contribute meaningfully through lectures, trainings, workshops and other activities associated with Taylor.
-Our first Taylor Senior Fellow was Liz Ogbu, a globally renowned social impact designer, who engaged with Taylor and the local community over 3 separate visits.
+The Taylor Senior Fellows contribute meaningfully through lectures, trainings, workshops and other activities associated with Taylor.
+Our first Taylor Senior Fellow was Liz Ogbu, a globally renowned social impact designer, who engaged with Taylor and the local community over three separate visits.
 Her participation included a public speaker event, class visits, brown bag seminar, Ashoka U 2016 Exchange participation, and in-house team consultations.
+Read more here

 Taylor Visiting Scholars